-Vacancies are rare at Abbeyfield Dulwich as we only have 7 flats, but they do come up.
-We would be delighted to show you around and help you assess if a sheltered home such as Abbeyfield Dulwich would be right for you.
+Vacancies are rare at Abbeyfield Dulwich as we only have 7 flats, but they do come up and we currently (Nov 23) have one flat available.

 If after reading this website you feel Abbeyfield Dulwich could be the right home for you, you should advise the Society of your possible interest in taking accommodation at the Society's House by contacting Jane Ross-Macdonald on firstname.lastname@example.org.